haoweiqiu/Thomas-The-EV3-Engine/docs/Integration_Testing.rst

 Action:

-- The software team should fix the navigation feature as soon as possible.
-The hardware team should quickly find a way to fix the unbalance of weight.
+- The software team should continue fixing the navigation feature as soon as possible.
+The hardware team should also quickly find another way to fix the unbalance of weight.

 Integration Test 3
 -----------------